 Here are the addresses and business hours of cross-border checkpoints and customs offices to help you plan your entry into Switzerland.

-The brochure about clearing Swiss customs provides practical information for individuals.
+The brochure Customs info: essential information at a glance provides practical information for individuals.

 The website of the Federal Office for Customs and Border Security provides information for individuals, including FAQs related to motor vehicles with information about bringing a car into and customs clearance.